We're here to help

 How many domiciliary care workers are there in the UK?

-Around 690,000 people make up the UK’s domiciliary care workforce.
-Here's a rough breakdown:
+Around 700,000 people make up the UK’s domiciliary care workforce.
+Here's a rough breakdown, based on the most recently published data by each nation:

 Number of domiciliary care workers by UK nation